 Please contact me if you would like an intersex set of these dolls.
 The intersex paperdolls have no genitals, which means your child can draw their own genitals onto them.

-If you need some ideas on how to start talking to your child about body parts, my parent guide Let’s Talk About Bodies, will help you to start naming the private parts (or genitals) and to have shame-free conversations about bodies.
+If you're looking for some ideas on how to talk to your child about bodies, Let's Talk About Bodies, will help you to start naming the private body parts and to have shame-free conversations with them about bodies.
+It is filled with lots of different ideas on how to have natural conversations with your child about their body.

 I'm Cath, a sex educator living in Australia with my husband and 2 kids.
 I help parents to talk about sex (with less cringe and more confidence) and empower their child to make smart sexual decisions.
 To find a better way to talk about sex, you can join my community of parents and visit my shop for helpful resources.